komalniraula/ml-quant-eval/README.md

-# Systematic Alpha: Mean-Reversion Trading Strategy
+# Designing Alpha: Machine Learning & Stochastic Models for Systematic Trading

 This project implements a systematic mean-reversion trading strategy using machine learning and stochastic models.
 It explores the generation of alpha by constructing peer portfolios with K-Nearest Neighbors (KNN) clustering, estimating volatility with GARCH(1,1), and forecasting returns using the Ornstein-Uhlenbeck (OU) process.